 Shorten the bake time!
 A longer bake time means the brownies will dry out slightly and won’t be as fudgy.
 This can be good or bad depending on how you like them.
 For reference, I baked mine for 35 minutes and they were fudgy without being too gooey.
 Feel free to go up or down!

 You can use any kind of chocolate chips you like, but try to use good quality and avoid bittersweet.
-I suggest semi-sweet and love the brand Guittard since they’re made in a GF facility and taste just like regular chocolate chips, but are gluten & dairy free.
+I suggest semi-sweet and love the brand Guittard since they’re made in a gluten free facility and taste just like regular chocolate chips, but are gluten & dairy free.

 This recipe requires just 2 tablespoons of cocoa powder, so you can use whatever you like.
 Either dutch processed or natural cocoa powder will work.
 It’s a small amount but just works to enhance the overall chocolate flavor and absorb a bit of moisture.

+What flour is best?
 I used the GF Bob’s Red Mill 1:1 baking flour in the blue bag.
-You can try other GF baking flours, just make sure they have xanthan gum.
+You can try other gluten free baking flours like King Arthur, just make sure they have xanthan gum.
 You can also use regular all purpose flour instead if you are not gluten free!

 What if I don’t have a microwave?
 If you don’t have a microwave, you can add the chocolate chips to a small pot, then put that pot in a larger pot with about an inch of water and melt over low heat, stirring regularly to prevent burning.
 Or, if you have an actual double boiler, just use that!

 Love chocolate?
 Try these next!